-So because we can’t really get away from the Christmas shopping and we don’t want to see sad little faces because there’s no boxes to open, I thought I’d give you some ideas for your shopping list as alternatives to the usual gifts we often end up purchasing for the little people (and teenagers!) in our lives.
+We can’t really get away from the Christmas shopping and we don’t want to see sad little faces because there’s no boxes to open.
+Therefore I thought I’d give you some ideas for your shopping list as alternatives to the usual gifts.
 It’s hard getting away from plastic completely, but we can at least try.

-To get us started, I put this handy list together, which hopefully will make you start to think outside the (gift) box a little:
+To get us started, I put this handy list together:

 Did that get you thinking?
 There are so many things you could give instead of more ‘stuff’, to both children and adults.
-Below I have listed my Top Five of guilt-free, non-plastic gifts you could wrap for your little ones this year.
+Below I have listed my Top Five of guilt-free, non-plastic eco-friendly Christmas gifts.

 Posters!
 Made of paper!
 Amazing!
 Get your kid a poster for their bedroom of their favourite superhero, movie star or cartoon this year without any guilt.
 A world map is also a great idea if you prefer something more educational.
 GB Posters is a useful site to find a good selection of different posters plus they offer very affordable frames in all sizes.

 Wooden toys are great for little hands that break stuff constantly.
 We have several wooden trucks and other toys in our house and I must say, they are all still in one piece – unlike many of the plastic equivalents.
-Worth investing in and they make great hand-me-down gifts too in the future.
+They are worth investing in and they make great hand-me-down gifts too in the future.
 These cute personalised trucks can be found on Etsy.

 Or how about this adorable wooden toy food set?
 Also found on Etsy.